 Nevertheless, an annulment is very valuable to our clients because most employers generally cannot obtain an FBI III record check.
 Most employers rely on the “local” (State Police) record check, which they can obtain by having an employee or job applicant sign a release.
 Thus, the annulled arrest and/or conviction will be invisible to most employers running a background check.

 How Do You Get an Annulment, and Do You Need a Lawyer to Get One?

 To get an annulment in New Hampshire, you have to file paperwork, with a filing fee, and potentially another fee for a background check by the Department of Correction.
 The wait can be as little as a couple of weeks for some types of annulments, but others take much longer.

 The paperwork is not complicated, but NH’s annulment law is full of pitfalls.
 The annulment statutes are scattered across several different chapters of the motor vehicle and criminal codes.
-Different offenses have different waiting periods before you can get an annulment – for example, a year for some “violation” level offenses, 3 years for most misdemeanors, 6 years for certain felonies.
+Different offenses have different waiting periods before you can get an annulment – for example, a year for some “violation” level offenses, 2-5 years for most misdemeanors, 6 years for certain felonies.
 However, the waiting period is 7 years for any motor vehicle offense, even a minor offense such as a speeding ticket, that can be a “predicate” for habitual offender certification.
+The waiting period for "domestic violence" convictions is 10 years.
 And, some offenses are never eligible for annulment.